Chinawal: Violence

-Chinawal is generally a peaceful village, except for some incidents of disturbance.
-On 11 April 2011 at around 9 am, three robbers arrived on motorcycles at the Central Bank of India in Chinawal village.
-They masked their faces with clothes to hide their identity and entered the bank holding revolvers.
-They threatened bank employees and other people present.
-In the subsequent struggle, they injured a bank employee with a knife and then shot him.
-They stole around 1 million rupees from the safe of the bank and succeeded in escaping on motorcycles.
+On 11 April 2011 at around 9 am, masked robbers with handguns robbed the Central Bank of India in Chinawal.
+In a struggle, they stabbed a bank employee and then shot him.
+They stole around one million rupees from the safe of the bank and escaped on motorcycles.
 The bank employee survived the gunshot, but the robbers were never caught.